-EBR sheriff's office seizes over a dozen pounds of drugs, investigation ends in four arrests
+EBR sheriff's office seizes over a dozen pounds of drugs; investigation ends in four arrests

 Latest Weather Blog

-EBR sheriff's office seizes over a dozen pounds of drugs, investigation ends in four arrests
+EBR sheriff's office seizes over a dozen pounds of drugs; investigation ends in four arrests

-BATON ROUGE- The East Baton Rouge Sheriff's Office made four arrests following a drug trafficking investigation, ending in over a dozen pounds of drugs and guns being found.
+BATON ROUGE - The East Baton Rouge Sheriff's Office made four arrests following a drug trafficking investigation, ending in over a dozen pounds of drugs and guns being found.

-The two-month investigation using funding from the state ended in the following people being arrested:
+The two-month investigation using funding from the state ended in the following arrests:

 Damond Williams, 28